 Why we picked the Sony RX10 IV:

 Of course, this being a Sony, the RX10 IV still has plenty more up its sleeve.
-Namely, a 4K video mode that’s capable of recording full-width video at 100 megabits per second.
+Namely, a 4K video mode that’s capable of recording at 100 megabits per second.
 It even features Sony’s S-Log3 gamma profile for maximum dynamic range, making it a solid option as a B camera for higher-end productions, particularly documentaries or travel films where size is important.

 Our full Sony RX10 IV review